zalmoxes-laran/3D-survey-collection-doc/docs/TSM_documentation.rst

 Complete Workflow Example
 --------------------------

-**Scenario:** Texturing a photogrammetric model of a Roman wall section
+**Scenario:** Texturing a virtual reconstruction with chronologically-consistent building orientations

+When modeling a virtual reconstruction, it is common practice to texture entire groups of buildings that share a particular orientation, typically related to the chronological period of the monuments.
+Changes in historical periods often correspond to changes in urban orientation and alignment.

+**Case Study:** Republican and Imperial phases of a Roman archaeological site

-1. **Preparation:**
+1. **Analysis Phase:**

-   - Import the photogrammetric mesh
+   - Identify buildings with Republican-era orientation (e.g., aligned North-South at 15° deviation)
+   - Identify buildings with Imperial-era orientation (e.g., aligned with the later street grid at 8° deviation)
+   - Note that each chronological phase has distinct architectural alignments

+2. **TSM Creation for Republican Phase:**

-   - Create an empty object at the center of the wall section
+   - Create an empty object at the site center
-   - Adjust the empty's rotation to align with the wall's main axes
+   - Rotate the empty to match the Republican-era building orientation (15° deviation)

-2. **TSM Creation:**

-   - Select the empty object
-   - Set plane size to 4.0 meters (appropriate for a wall section)
+   - Set plane size to 5.0 meters (appropriate for typical building facade height)
-   - Keep "Faces Inward" unchecked (projecting outward onto the wall)
+   - Keep "Faces Inward" unchecked
    - Click "Create New TSM"
+   - Add description: "Republican phase - North-South orientation 15°"

+3. **TSM Creation for Imperial Phase:**

+   - Create another empty object
+   - Rotate to match the Imperial-era street grid orientation (8° deviation)
+   - Set plane size to 6.0 meters (larger Imperial buildings)
+   - Click "Create New TSM"
-   - Add description: "Severan period east wall"
+   - Add description: "Imperial phase - Street grid orientation 8°"

-3. **UV Setup:**
+4. **Applying Textures to Republican Buildings:**

-   - Select the wall mesh
+   - Select first Republican-era building mesh
-   - Create a new UV map named "TSM_Projection"
+   - Create UV map named "TSM_Republican"
-   - Select this UV layer in the dropdown

-4. **Apply Mapping:**

-   - Select the TSM from the list
+   - Select the Republican TSM from the list
    - Click "Apply TSM Mapping"
-   - The UV Project modifier is added with 6 projectors

-5. **Fine-tuning:**
+   - Repeat for all Republican-era structures

+5. **Applying Textures to Imperial Buildings:**

+   - Select first Imperial-era building mesh
+   - Create UV map named "TSM_Imperial"
+   - Select the Imperial TSM from the list
+   - Click "Apply TSM Mapping"
+   - Repeat for all Imperial-era structures

+6. **Period-Specific Fine-tuning:**

+   - Adjust Republican TSM scale for smaller, earlier construction techniques
-   - Adjust the TSM scale (X, Y, Z) to better fit the wall dimensions
+   - Adjust Imperial TSM scale for larger, monumental architecture
-   - The UV projection updates automatically
+   - The UV projections update automatically across all buildings using each system
-   - Add textures to the material using the projected UVs

-6. **Documentation:**

-   - Export the modified mesh with the TSM_UVProject modifier applied
-   - The projection setup can be reused for similar wall sections
+7. **Advantages of this Approach:**

+   - Consistent texture orientation within each chronological phase
+   - Easy to modify all buildings of a specific period simultaneously
+   - Clear documentation of which buildings belong to which phase
+   - Efficient workflow for large-scale virtual reconstructions
+   - Supports the Extended Matrix methodology for stratigraphic reconstruction

+.. admonition:: Best Practice for Virtual Reconstructions

+   Create distinct TSM systems for each chronological phase or building orientation in your reconstruction.
+This approach maintains consistency within each period while clearly distinguishing between different historical layers.
+The TSM description field becomes a valuable tool for documenting the chronological attribution of building groups.

 .. _TSM_Notes: